 North Carolina BBQ

-Other liquids used in place of, or with vinegar, are beer, Worcestershire sauce, or fruit juice help to enhance the flavor.
-Yum!
+Other liquids used in place of, or with vinegar, for mop sauce are beer, Worcestershire sauce, or fruit juice to help enhance the flavor.

 Smoking on the grill: